 When it comes to disclosing trauma stories, the focus is usually on the teller/survivor.
-In a therapeutic context, that’s exactly where the focus should be, but in a peer relationship (friend to friend, or romantic partner to romantic partner) you can protect your relationship from developing a- ultimately destructive- caregiver/receiver dynamic by checking in with your partner before disclosing trauma stories.
+In a therapeutic context, that’s exactly where the focus should be.
+However, in a peer relationship (friend to friend, or romantic partner to romantic partner), you can protect your relationship from developing a – ultimately destructive – caregiver/receiver dynamic by checking in with your partner before disclosing trauma stories.

-Explicit consent can be helpful: one way to do this is simply by prefacing a story with “I’d like for you to know about a thing that happened to me, it’s pretty intense, I wonder if you have the space to hold that with me right now?”
-Checking in first shows kindness to yourself and the other person, and lays groundwork both for an even stronger relationship going forward.
+Explicit consent can be helpful.
+One way to do this is simply by prefacing a story with, “I’d like for you to know about a thing that happened to me.
+It’s pretty intense.
+I wonder if you have the space to hold that with me right now?”
+Checking in first shows kindness to yourself and the other person and lays the groundwork for an even stronger relationship going forward.
 Sometimes, our attachment style can play a significant role in when we feel ready to disclose our trauma.

-This graphic illustrates what can be a common experience for some, but not all, trauma survivors in relationship: The image depicts two intersecting cycles, both illustrating the potential consequences/benefits of disclosing trauma.
-In the first cycle, depicted in red, the first stage is building a relationship, then when a trauma story is told in that relationship, there is enough trust in the relationship that the storyteller is like more likely to be able to receive care, which contributes to developing a stronger relationship, which can then hold more stories.
+This graphic illustrates what can be a common experience for some, but not all, trauma survivors in relationships.
+The image depicts two intersecting cycles, illustrating the potential consequences and benefits of disclosing trauma.
+In the first cycle, depicted in red, the first stage is building a relationship.
+Then, when a trauma story is told in that relationship, there is enough trust in the relationship that the storyteller is more likely to be able to receive care.
+This contributes to developing a stronger relationship, which can then hold more stories.

 In the alternate cycle, shown in yellow, the cycle starts with a trauma story before a significant amount of trust is built in the relationship.
-Story before relationship often serves to create distance instead of care, and that distance can lead to dissolving a relationship, potentially creating more painful stories to take into future relationships.
+Story before relationship often serves to create distance instead of care.
+That distance can lead to dissolving a relationship, potentially creating more painful stories to take into future relationships.